antman999/Javascript-data-structures/Stack/README.md

 > 3. Else create a var that stores the current first property on the stack meaning the last one
 > 4. Reset the first property to be the new node
 > 5. Set the next property to be the variable and increment length by one

+### .pop()
+> 1. If theres no items in the stack return null
+> 2. Else create a var that stores the current first property on the stack meaning the last one
+> 3. if the size is one make the last item null
+> 4. make the first to the next value
+> 5. return the array and decrement size